xenondevs/Docs/docs/nova/addon/items/recipes.md

 !!! danger "Attention"

     Setting `RecipeGroup` to null can lead to exceptions being thrown when players try to view recipes from that type.
-    This parameter might be made non-null in the future.

 !!! example "Creating a custom Recipe Type"